Skip to content

 Signaling checkpoint creation without canceling the job

-Slurm distinguishes between the job script, its child processes and job steps.
+SLURM distinguishes between the job script, its child processes and job steps.
 Job steps are launched using srun.

 All applications which should reveive more signals than the default SIGERM at the end of the job, does need to be started using srun.
 Then signals (here SIGUSR1) can be send using: